Table of Contents Show

-If you are from New Jersey, you would have thought about apple picking.
-Apple picking NJ is not any fancy version of farm life.
+You would have thought about apple picking if you were from New Jersey.
+Apple-picking NJ is not any fancy version of farm life.
 The joy of picking fresh farm fruits will never match the mundane routine of buying fruits and vegetables from supermarkets.

-This gives you exposure to nature and makes you an expert in picking fresh fruits.
-Yet, to pick your own apples, you need a guide.
-So here we are to inform you about important tidbits for kick-starting your apple picking NJ journey.
+This exposes you to nature and makes you an expert in picking fresh fruits.
+Yet, to pick your apples, you need a guide.
+So here we are to inform you about important tidbits for kick-starting your apple-picking NJ journey.

-But, not all orchards need reservations.
-If you hate reservation rules, you can go for apple picking at Wightman farms in Morristown.
+But not all orchards need reservations.
+If you hate reservation rules, you can pick apple at Wightman Farms in Morristown.
 However, you need entry tickets.

-How far do you need to travel to pick your own apples?
+2. How far do you need to travel to pick up your apples?